01 of 17

 02 of 17

 Beet greens are almost only available when attached to freshly dug beets as shown above.
-Beets with their greens attached are, in this writer's opinion, one of the great deals (two for one!) of buying vegetables at farmers markets.
-If you don't cook them that same day, be sure to separate the greens from the beets and store them separately - the beet roots will continue to drain energy from the beet greens if you don't.
+Beets with their greens attached are one of the great deals (two for one!) of buying vegetables at farmers markets.
+If you don't cook them that same day, be sure to separate the greens from the beets and store them separately — the beet roots will continue to drain energy from the beet greens if you don't.

 03 of 17